ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.

-* Reference: This contains a pointer to the public specification for the format of the item, if one exists.
+* Reference: This contains a pointer to the public specification for the item.

 This Registry has been initially populated by the values in {{params}}.
 The Reference column for all of these entries refers to sections of this document .